tunjan/tunjan.github.io/src/reading.md

 #### First stage

-1. Classify the book according to kind and subject matter. <details><summary>More</summary>You must know what kind of book you are reading.
-Fiction (novel, play, epic, lyrics).
-Expository work(opinions, theories, hypothesis).</details>
+1. **Classify** the book according to kind and [subject](reading.html#classification) matter.

-2. State what the whole book is about with the utmost brevity
+2. State what the whole book is **about** with the utmost brevity.
-3. Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole.
+3. Enumerate its major parts in their order and relation, and outline these parts as you have outlined the whole. <details><summary>More</summary>
-4. Define the problem or problems the author is trying to solve

-2. State the unity of the whole book in a single sentence (or short paragraph), "The whole book is about so and so and such and such"

-3. Set forth the major parts of the book, and how these are organized into a whole by being ordered to one another and to the unity of the whole.
+Set forth the major parts of the book, and how these are organized into a whole by being ordered to one another and to the unity of the whole.
 Find the plan behing the book.
 The best books have the most intelegible structure, but are more complex.
 Outline the parts of a book and how they exemplify the main theme.
 (1) The author accomplished his plan in five major parts pf whih the first is so and so, the second about such and such...
 The first major part is divided in three sections of which the first considers X the second Y and the third Z. In the first section of the firt part the author makes four points.
 The first is A, the second B...
 Only needed an aproximation of this.
 And does not need to be done explicitly, but while reading the book if you are experienced.
 Only appply this rule very well with few books.
 With others a rough notion is fine.
 No book deserves a perfect outline.
-Basically divide the book in parts and the
+Basically divide the book in parts and the</details>

-<q>There are few authors who execute their plan perfectly, but there is often more plan in a good book than meets the eye at first.
-The surface
-can be deceiving.
-You must look beneath it to discover the real structure.</q>

-<q> The reader tries to uncover the skeleton that the book conceals.
-The author starts with the skeleton and tries to cover it up.
-His aim is to conceal the skeleton artistcally or, in toher words, to put flesh on the bare bones.</q>

-4. Find out what the author's probems where.
-The author of a book starts with a question

-You should be able to state the main questions that the book tries to answer, and divide it into subquestions if the first is too complex.
+4. Define the problem or problems the author is trying to solve.<details>You should be able to state the main questions that the book tries to answer, and divide it into subquestions if the first is too complex.</details>

 #### Second stage

-5. Find the important words and thorugh them come to terms with the author.
+5. Find the important words and thorugh them come to terms with the author.<details>Determine the meaning of important words.
+The ones that give you trouble.
+That the author tell you how they use it.
+Important to mark them.
+Look at the same wods in different contexts to understand it.
+IN good books terms are well defined </details>
-  Locate important words, determine the meaning of those words, as used, with precision.
-  The most important words are those thta give you trouble.
-  Sometimes authors tell you how they use a particular word.
-It is important.
-  Important: mark the words you do not understand.
-Bery important.
-Coming to terms: use a given word with the same meaning as the writer.
-Discover the meaning of a word by using the meaning in contexts you do understand.
-If a book gives you insights it may have words you do not understand.
-In good books the terms are welll made and put together.

-6. Mark the most imporant sentences and the prMark the most imporant sentences and the propositions it containts
+6. Mark the most imporant sentences and the propositions it containts

-propositions are nothing but expression of opinion unless supported by reasons.

 ### Questions to ask